Professional wrestling strikes: Backhand chop

 Also known as a knife edge chop, back-hand slice or gyaku suihei chop (English: Reverse horizontal chop) (逆水平チョップ, Gyaku suihei choppu), is the act of a wrestler slice-chopping the chest of the opponent using an upward backhand swing.
 Many wrestlers, especially brawlers and Japanese wrestlers, use this maneuver, and some crowds (especially American wrestling crowds) respond with a "Woooo!" noise in honor of Ric Flair, who popularized the move.
+Other notable users of the move include Kenta Kobashi, Genichiro Tenryu, Gunther, Toshiaki Kawada, Hardcore Holly and many others.
+Kobashi also created the Machine Gun variant of the move, in which he delivers a series of rapid-fire chops to the chest of a standing opponent trapped in the corner.

 Cross chop

 A double variation of the aforementioned chop, the wrestler lunges forward or jumps forward in a pressing fashion while crossing arms forming an "X", hitting both sides of the opponent's neck.

 Spinning knife edge chop

 This variation sets the wrestler spinning 180 or full 360° striking the opponent's chest with a backhand chop.
+This version was originally named the "Rolling Kesageri Chop" and was invented by Kenta Kobashi.

-Kesagiri chop
+Kesageri chop

 A downward diagonal attack to the side of the opponent's neck or shoulder.
-The words kesa and giri in Japanese mean "monk's sash" and "cut" respectively, and it is based on a legitimate defensive cut in traditional Japanese swordsmanship.
+The words kesa and geri in Japanese mean "monk's sash" and "cut" respectively, and it is based on a legitimate defensive cut in traditional Japanese swordsmanship.
 This move is notably used by Kenta Kobashi.